dobkeratops/compiler/README.md

 Other C++ flaws are acceptable due to its evolutionary path and need to represent low level code.

-Rust on the other hand is too restrictive, in particular I want to be able to think primarily in Functions & Structs - not classes,traits, or hierachical modules.
-Traits are good but I'd prefer them optional & duck-typed.
+Rust on the other hand is too restrictive; in particular I want to be able to think primarily in Functions & Structs - not classes,traits, or hierachical modules.
+Rust Traits are good but I'd prefer them optional & duck-typed.
 So somewhere between the two is my perfect language.

 This is probably all way beyond a 1man project but I'll see how far I can get.
 Perhaps I can just experiment and converge on whatever mainstream option is closest.